emzra-public/TextMeWhen/README.md

 Thank you to the BigDummyInitiative community for your encouragement with this project and allowing me to brainstorm ideas with you.
 A special thanks to Cloud#6969, Prath#9580, lilintech#1668, and kai_11#4616.

+## Version Updates

+Version 1.1 - Changed dynamic URLs to randomized numbers instead of incrementing value; Replaced time variable in text message to "now" for universality in regard to time zones; Removed excess padding on sides for mobile to improve UI/UX; Reformatted text content for mobile to improve UI/UX.